 Like their name, essential functions are essential.
 An institution cannot be asked to waive or lessen essential requirements.
-The institution can be required to provide a modification (accommodation) of an essential requirement, if the requested modification does not lower academic standards, fundamentally alter the nature of the program, pose a threat to the health and safety of the student or of others, or impose an undue burden on the College or University, and the modification meets the underlying reason for the requirement (see Guidelines for Essential Functions in this Faculty Handbook).58 Providing modifications (accommodations) means thinking out of the box; and this means asking questions.
+The institution can be required to provide a modification (accommodation) of an essential requirement, if the requested modification does not lower academic standards, fundamentally alter the nature of the program, pose a threat to the health and safety of the student or of others, or impose an undue burden on the College or University, and the modification meets the underlying reason for the requirement (see Guidelines for Essential Functions in this Faculty Handbook).54 Providing modifications (accommodations) means thinking out of the box; and this means asking questions.
 "Is there more than one way to meet the essential function [e.g., sharing knowledge mastery], other ways that provide a different context?"

 As disabilities widely vary and classes/programs have different underlying reasons for their essential requirements, accommodations may or may not be given or may be given in different ways.
 (See When Modifications are Requested for an Essential Requirement and Academic vs. Non-Academic Decisions.)
 As discussed in Appendix 3 - Sample Accommodation Letter Form, while ODS determines the accommodations, the instructor and the student working together facilitate the accommodation.
 The student should receive the same benefits as other students, and their accommodations should not provide them advantages that other students do not receive.
-(See What is a "Reasonable Accommodation".)
-ODS also can help with the imagining and facilitation of accommodations, even in relation to essential functions, if needed.
+(See

-58 Quoted from a summary of a case judgement provided by the Office of Civil Rights, Philadelphia, PA, August 30, 2016.
+54 Quoted from a summary of a case judgement provided by the Office of Civil Rights, Philadelphia, PA, August 30, 2016.
 See Guidelines for Essential Functions in this Faculty Handbook.